 There have long been good reasons to nix interview questions about current and past salary, from their potential to make a candidate uneasy to the case that they perpetuate pay discrimination, made convincingly by the National Women’s Law Center and many others.

 The newest reason is arguably the most convincing: It’s increasingly becoming illegal.
-Since 2016, salary history questions have been subject to bans in six states, six U.S. cities, and Puerto Rico.
-The largest yet went into effect on Jan.
-1, prohibiting every employer in California from seeking or using pay history to determine compensation.
+Since 2016, salary history questions have been subject to bans in six 21 states and another 21 localities.

 As it’s gained traction in legislatures across the country, a number of thinkers in HR and nonprofits have been writing about this topic and tracking developments.
 Among the most useful resources so far: